RECETOX/MSMetaEnhancer/paper/paper.md

 # Author's Contributions
 MT wrote the manuscript and developed the software.
-HH contributed to the software and the manuscript.
+HH contributed to the manuscript and via code reviews and implementation guidance.
 MČ contributed via code reviews and implementation guidance.
 EJP provided conceptual oversight and contributed to the manuscript.